Saints’ Brees takes first step toward mending relationships

 Later Wednesday night in New Orleans — where Brees could seemingly do no wrong — marching protesters could be heard slandering the quarterback.
 Videos appeared on social media of people burning Brees’ No. 9 Saints jerseys.

+Marc Morial, the National Urban League president and former New Orleans mayor, said in an email to the AP that while he has grown to respect Brees over his many years with the Saints, he found the quarterback’s comments to be “thoughtless.”

+“The events of the last few weeks have lent weight to the argument that it is the subject of the protest, rather than the method, that makes many Americans uneasy,” Morial said, adding that he appreciates Brees’ willingness to reconsider his words and hopes it “leads to a productive dialogue among his peers.”

-While his apology was the first step, time will tell how well the 41-year-old Brees can repair personal and business relationships as what could be his final season with the Saints nears.
+While the apology was a first step, time will tell how well the 41-year-old Brees can repair relationships as what could be his final NFL season nears.

 New Orleans linebacker Demario Davis, an outspoken advocate for racial justice, suggested during a CNN interview that Saints players would be able to accept Brees’ apology.